lkcormack/rat-clustering/DataWranglingNotes.md

 ### rotation might be nice
 The camera is not square with respect to the cage, so if we want to have x,y data that aligns with the cage sides, we'll need to rotate the data.
 So I guess that would look like: offset by camera center coordinates, apply rotation matrix, reverse offset.

+## Workflow
+The "by hand" workflow is in place.
+At each step, the user is prompted to open a file, that step of the analysis is done, and then the user is prompted to save a file.

+CombineRatDataInASession.R
+dbscanClustering.R
+compute_group_stats.R